agraef/pd-lua/tutorial/pd-lua-intro.md

 ## Objects and Shortcuts

 You may have wondered about the whole `pd.Class:new():register("foo")` thing, why is that so complicated?
 The answer is that Lua uses *prototypes* (class-less objects) to define object-oriented data structures and their methods.
 Consequently, Pd-Lua defines a few of these to represent various kinds of Pd objects on the Lua side.
 There's `pd.Class` which represents Pd object classes, `pd.Table` which is used to access Pd arrays and tables, and `pd.Clock`, `pd.Receive` for Pd's clock and receiver objects.
-Most of the time, you'll be dealing with `pd.Class` objects and their methods, but the other kinds of objects often come in handy, too.

 Each kind of object needs a way to create an instance of the object, that's what the `new()` method is for, and a second method (usually called `register`, but Pd arrays use `sync` instead) which associates the Lua object with its counterpart in Pd.
 The `register()` method also creates the corresponding data structure in Pd in most cases.

-So that's why we first invoke `new()` and then `register()` on the prototype (`pd.Class`, etc.) to create a representation of the Pd data structure in Lua land; it's always this two-step process.
-However, it goes without saying that no-one wants to be that verbose when coding, so Pd-Lua 0.12.14 and later also provide some *shortcuts*.
+So that's why we first invoke `new()` and then `register()` on the prototype (`pd.Class`, etc.); it's always this two-step process.
+However, since version 0.12.14, Pd-Lua also provides some convenient *shortcuts*.
 In the case of `pd.Class:new():register()`, the shortcut is simply `pd.class()`.
 (Note that `class` is written in all lower-case, while the prototype `pd.Class` has `Class` capitalized -- this may be hard to see in the font we've chosen for this document.)

-Thus, we might have abbreviated the definition of the `foo` object class in our first example as:
+Thus, we can abbreviate the definition of the `foo` object class in our first example as:

 ~~~lua
 local foo = pd.class("foo")